elicia4/linux_notes/README.md

 ![Linux Penguin Logo](img/penguin.png)

-A collection of notes on various Linux tools that I think are worth remembering.
+A collection of notes on various Linux tools I think are worth remembering.

 Tools: